Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 The result: open rate in 2026 is a directional signal, not a precise metric.
 It still matters — but the benchmarks have to be read in context.

-Below 20%Something's broken — likely deliverability (lots of mail going to spam) or list quality (lots of dead addresses)
+Under 20%Something is broken — likely deliverability (mail going to spam) or list quality (lots of dead addresses)

 40–60%Average for cold email in 2026

-60–80%Good — your subject lines work, your list is reasonably clean, your sender reputation is solid
+60–80%Good — your subject lines work, your list is clean, your reputation is solid

-Above 80%Either excellent OR your sample is heavily Apple Mail / Gmail-proxied (which artificially inflates the number).
-Verify against reply rate — if open rate is 85% but reply rate is 0.2%, the opens are mostly fake
+Above 80%Either excellent OR your sample is heavily Apple Mail / Gmail-proxied (artificial inflation).
+Verify against reply rate

-The honest answer: above 60% with at least 2% reply rate is the bar for "good" in 2026.
+The honest answer: above 60% open rate paired with at least 2% reply rate is the bar in 2026.
 Open rate alone is no longer enough.

 Three structural changes broke the old benchmarks: